globalbioticinteractions/globalbioticinteractions/eol-globi-ontology/README.md

+# EOL-Globi-Ontology

+This describes the OWL model used for EOL-Globi - globi.owl

+Status: Draft

+## Goals

+To produce an OWL model representing inter-organism or inter-taxon interactions within Globi to allow

+ * publication of EOL-Globi on the linked data cloud
+ * use of OWL reasoners to validate and perform complex queries on EOL Globi data

+## Contents of this project

+ * globi.owl - an OWL ontology modeling various kinds of interactions
+ * examples/ - examples in turtle format of particular animals engaging in interactions

+## Model

+### Reference

+We are taking Malcolm Storey's documentation on interactions as a reference.

+### Ontology Reuse

+globi.owl will reuse classes and relations from other bio-ontologies, in particular:

+ * Interaction processes from the Gene Ontology (GO)
+ * Environments and biomes from the environment ontology (ENVO)
+ * Taxa from NCBITaxon and other ontologization of taxonomic resources
+ * Taxonomic ranks from the OBO taxrank ontology
+ * Relations from the OBO Relations Ontology (RO)
+ * Life cycle stages from UBERON
+ * Body parts from UBERON
+ * Observations and speciments from IAO, OBO and OBOE
+ * Behaviors from NBO

-## Interactions
+### Interactions

 Interactions are treated as biological processes.
-We reuse parts of the Gene Ontology biological process hierarchy for interactions between organisms.
+We will reuse parts of the Gene Ontology biological process hierarchy for interactions between organisms.

 We make biotic interaction a generalization of GO:0051704 !